Alexander-556/PowerShellScripts/README.md

 #### Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com) (VScode) is popular choice for a code editor.
+[Visual Studio Code](https://code.visualstudio.com) (VScode) is a popular code editor choice.
 It's lightweight and powerful with built-in support for PowerShell, Git, extensions, debugging and more.
-VScode is the primary editor used in this project for writing, testing, and managing PowerShell scripts efficiently.
+VScode is the primary editor used in this project for writing, testing, and managing PowerShell scripts efficiently, and the tutorials will be mainly based on VScode.

 → [Recommended VSCode Setup and Extensions](./docs/VScode_Setup.md)

 ## Projects & Modules

-### `./FastCopyTools`
+### FastCopyTools – Controlled Folder-by-Folder Copying via FastCopy

+FastCopyTools is a modular PowerShell wrapper designed to automate and control folder-level data transfers using the FastCopy utility.
+It provides a scriptable interface with fine-tuned control over speed, verification, simulation, and delay between folder transfers.

+🔧 Key Features
+Per-subfolder copying from source to target directory

+Speed control with presets: full, autoslow, suspend, or custom (1–9)

+Post-copy file verification toggle

+Dry run simulation using FastCopy’s /no_exec

+Thermal-friendly throttling with adjustable delay between folders

+Path configuration via config.json for FastCopy binary location

+Interactive confirmation with ShouldProcess

+This tool is ideal for users who want more transparency, control, or automation than the FastCopy GUI provides.

-### `./SimpleFunctions`
+### SimpleFunctions

 ## Feedback